flatironinstitute/finufft/docs/tutorial/inv1d2.rst

 The 2nd idea here also fits into the iterative NUFFT or Toeplitz frameworks, and we plan to present it in another tutorial shortly.

-For the complete code for the above examples and plots, see ``tutorial/inv1d2.m``.
+For the complete code for the above examples and plots, including comparing the naive dense direct solve for small problems (a useful exercise), see ``tutorial/inv1d2.m``.

 Further reading